|

 Not a Confederate Flag in Sight

-the extreme mortality rate among sugar plantation slaves, which prompted
+Indies was the extreme mortality rate among sugar plantation

-slavery, and any symbols of it are seen as "racist"?
+association with African slavery, and any symbols of it are seen

 Bernhard Thuersam, Executive Director